KenTandrian/ztm-robofriends/README.md

-# Getting Started with Create React App
+# Robo Friends App

+A project made with React JS for displaying and filtering robot profiles.
+This web application project is created to complete the Zero To Mastery course on Udemy.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).